 We also support our local farmers by purchasing fresh fruits and vegetables from them for our After school snack program.
 We believe in getting everyone involved with the wellbeing of our students healthy eating.
-As our local farmers market has a variety of fresh fruits and vegetables, we started shopping there for our Fresh Fruit & Vegetables Program orders as well.

 Water

 Water is available to all of our students every day from the time they enter the building until the time they leave the building.
 Water is also available during breakfast, lunch and during the snack program.